zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 Make sure you're in the right room!
 ---
-background-image: url(that/That-Conference-Branding-Slide.png)
+background-image: url(that/THAT_Conference.png)
 background-size: cover

 ???

 # Welcome to THAT Conference 2023!

-- Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.-
+- Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.

 ---
-background-image: url(that/That-Conference-Partners-Slide.png)
+background-image: url(that/Sponsors.png)
 background-size: cover

 ???
 # Sponsors

 Sponsors are great.
 Without them, That Conference would not be possible.
 I'm thankful for them.
 ---
-background-image: url(that/THAT.us.png)
+background-image: url(that/Save_the_Date.png)
 background-size: cover

 ???

-That.us is pretty great.
-Come and join the conversation, all year long!
+Also....
+It's never too early to start thinking about next year!

 ---
-background-image: url(that/THAT-Dates.png)
+background-image: url(that/Session_Survey_Speaker.png)
 background-size: cover

 ???

-Also....
-It's never to early to start thinking about next year!
+# There will be a session survey QR code at the end!
+- It's at the end of my slides
+- It helps give feedback to both me and THAT Conference

 ---
-# Slides and Session Information
+# Slides, Worksheets, and Session Information

 .qrcode.db.fr.w-40pct.ml-4[]

+- I have worksheets!
+Do you need one?
 - General session info available at https://rosslarson.com/talks/
 - Slides are at https://rosslarson.com/slides/ or just use the QR code
+- Links available on my session page
 - Ask questions anytime

 ???